Actress and TV Personality

 For more than For more than 30 years, Lynne McGranger has appeared in Channel 7’s long running serial, Home & Away, as the irascible ‘Irene Roberts”.
 In 2014 she was acknowledged as a TV actor legend when she became the longest serving female cast member of any Australian TV show.
-2019 will see Lynne star alongside some of Australia’s favourite leading ladies in the one off special, ‘Ladies Night’.
+2019 saw Lynne star alongside some of Australia’s favourite leading ladies in the one off special, ‘Ladies Night’.

 Born and bred in Sydney, Lynne graduated as a primary school teacher from the Riverina College of Advanced Education in 1975, and as fate would have it, also won the Best Actress award at the college Drama Festival that same year.
 She taught for several years afterwards but it was only a matter of time before she decided to follow her true passion of acting.